dmpe/django-wohn/docs/index.md

 - DJango for backend
 - `/graphql` API endpoint (alternative to REST API) for querying (GET) and mutations (POST/DELETE) of DJango models
-- Vue.js for frontend
+- `Vue.js` for frontend
-- Azure Cloud for KeyVault, Storage and VMs.
+- `Azure Cloud` for Key Vault/Secrets Management, Storage and VMs.
 See later dedicated section in `development` section.

 # Progress so far: